Version 6 - 10/03/2026 - Add final relay details

 The undergrowth has become quite thick in parts and is encroaching on most small paths so full leg cover is mandatory.

 Runners are reminded to take care and watch for other members of the public.
 This is especially true for small paths and steep dunes that encourage fast descent.
-BUCS Men's/ Women's A and Men's B courses will have a spectate-able descent down the 60m "Big Dipper" dune which can be watched a short distance from the carpark.
+Men's/ Women's A and Men's B courses will have a spectate-able descent down the 60m "Big Dipper" dune which can be watched a short distance from the carpark.
+There are two routes to the spectator control; one dry one and an easier one if you don’t mind getting your feet wet.
+These will be marked.

 One start for all courses.